Click to Skip Ahead

 14. Shield Marking

-A marking on a pinto horse consisting of a large dark patch covering the chest, surrounded by white.
+This marking on a pinto horse consists of a large dark patch covering the chest, surrounded by white.
 This marking is usually found on horses that are mostly white.

 15. Medicine Hat Marking

-A dark pinto marking covering the ears and the top of the head.
+This dark pinto marking covers the ears and the top of the head.
 Medicine hat pintos are steeped in Native American legend.
-These horses are rare and are believed to have a magical ability to protect the rider from injury or death in battle.
+These horses are rare and are believed to be able to protect the rider from injury or death in battle.

 Other Horse Markings

-Some horses have isolated spots on their bodies that are not large or prevalent enough to consider them as breeds like appaloosas, pintos, or paints.
-These isolated markings or “body spots” as they’re also called are caused by something called sabino genetics.
+Some horses have isolated spots on their bodies that are not large or prevalent enough to consider them unique breeds, like appaloosas, pintos, or paints.
+These isolated markings, or “body spots,” are caused by something called sabino genetics.

-A horse’s genes determine whether it will have white markings.
-While genetics do determine whether or not markings will be present, it’s not fully understood what factors influence their exact shape and placement.
+A horse’s genes determine whether they will have markings.
+That said, it’s not fully understood what factors influence their exact shape and placement.

 Some horses have unique patterns on their bodies that are colored differently from their coats.
-These patterns are not classified as horse markings.
-For example, a horse with a brindle pattern (faint vertical striping) that’s a slightly diluted shade from the animal’s base coat color is simply called a “brindle”.
+These are not classified as horse markings.
+For example, a horse with a brindle pattern (faint vertical striping) that’s a slightly diluted shade from the animal’s base coat color is simply called a “brindle.”

-There is some disagreement among horse people on what certain horse markings should be called.
-While the above information can be considered reliable, it’s advisable to consult with the registering organization for their definition of horse markings if you’re registering a horse.
+While there are many different kinds of official markings, there is still disagreement among horse people about what certain horse markings should be called.
+This information can be considered reliable, but it’s advisable to consult with the registering organization for their definition of horse markings if you’re registering a horse.

 See also: